 An emotional advertorial composed in shadow tones and quiet gestures.
 Designed for Maison Maire, it turns fashion into atmosphere—where identity flickers and fades like memory.

-Open projectA bold one-size crop top designed in-house, cut to provoke.
-Paired with a punchy red-on-black campaign blending fashion photography and high-contrast video, this capsule project moves with intention—and attitude.
+Open projectA sharp one-size crop top designed in-house and made to provoke.
+Paired with a red-on-black campaign blending fashion photography and high-contrast video—deliberate and bold.

-Open projectSet in a raw industrial studio, this capsule shoot blends loungewear softness with textured grit.
-From concept to styling, we shaped every frame to elevate comfort into quiet confidence.
+Open projectSet in a raw industrial space, this capsule shoot blends loungewear softness with textured grit.
+From concept to styling, each frame lifts comfort into quiet confidence.
+Set in a raw in

-Team portraits, reimagined with a lifestyle edge.
-Shot on location with real employees, styled and directed for authenticity—stripped of corporate gloss and shaped with the energy of a streetwear editorial.
+Team portraits reimagined with a lifestyle edge.
+Shot with real employees and styled for authenticity—stripped of corporate clichés, charged like a streetwear editorial.

-A fully branded fake family band, built to critique post-talent fame and viral stardom.
-Complete with merch, screen-printed posters, and collectible ephemera—authored as cultural satire, styled as nostalgic bait.
+A fully branded fictional family band built to critique post-talent fame and viral stardom—complete with merch, screen-printed posters, and collectible ephemera styled as nostalgic bait.

-Set inside the William Gray Hotel’s Maggie Oakes, this sleek capsule captures a new fashion-forward energy for Old Montreal.
-Think after-dark glamour, bold casting, and editorial flair—served with a side of indulgence.
+Shot inside the William Gray Hotel’s Maggie Oakes restaurant, this sleek campaign injects fashion-forward energy into Old Montreal—after-dark glamour, bold casting, and editorial attitude